-Sitting atop the CBD on leafy Spring Street, its position across from the grandiose Parliament makes it a favourite for not only well-heeled clientele, but also city visitors and tourists from out of town.
+While The European takes heed from continental Europe, it is now a Melbourne icon, a go-to for all food and wine lovers from breakfast through to dinner.
+Sitting atop the CBD on leafy Spring Street, its position across from the grandiose Parliament makes it a favourite for not only well-heeled clientele but also city visitors and tourists from out of town.

-Inspired by extensive travels throughout Europe, owners Con Christopoulos and Josh Brisbane established The European and upstairs neighbour, Melbourne Supper Club in 1998.
+Inspired by extensive travels throughout Europe, owners, Con Christopoulos and Josh Brisbane, established The European and upstairs neighbour, Melbourne Supper Club in 1998.
 Together, they injected a wealth of accumulated hospitality experience into the venture.

 Con was involved in Degraves Espresso and Café Segovia.
-This experience, as well as the 18 years of operating The European, is evident within the dining room, where visitors can find baked eggs for breakfast, spaghetti alla marinara for lunch and rabbit cassoulet for dinner.
+This experience, as well as the 18 years of operating The European, is evident within the dining room, where visitors can find Baked Eggs for breakfast, Spaghetti alla Marinara for lunch, and Rabbit Cassoulet for dinner.

-Under the helm of group Executive Chef, Ian Curley, Peter Sheldon turns out a trans-continental European menu that runs the gamut from France to England, with pit stops in the Mediterranean.
-The menu stays away from trend-based offerings, in favour of a classic approach, where quality ingredients and flavour are paramount.
+Under the helm of Group Executive Chef, Ian Curley, Peter Sheldon turns out a trans-continental European menu that runs the gamut from France to England, with pit stops in the Mediterranean.
+The menu stays away from trend-based offerings in favour of a classic approach, where quality ingredients and flavour are paramount.

-Freshly shucked oysters, the provenance of which changes daily, are served on a round silver tray with muslin-wrapped lemon and shallot vinegar, while hand-minced steak tartare with caperberries and charred onion is a balanced starter that emphasises the high quality of the produce.
-Pasta is freshly made, subject to daily specials, to showcase the best seasonal produce, but there’s no changing the pepper steak with celeriac remoulade; it’s an unmoving fixture on the menu, loved by the business lunch set.
+Freshly Shucked Oysters, the provenance of which changes daily, are served on a round silver tray with muslin-wrapped lemon and shallot vinegar, while Hand-Minced Steak Tartare with caperberries and charred onion is a balanced starter that emphasises the high quality of the produce.
+Pasta is freshly made, subject to daily specials, to showcase the best seasonal produce, but there’s no changing the Pepper Steak with celeriac remoulade; it’s an unmoving fixture on the menu, loved by the business lunch set.

 The all-European wine list, written by principal wine buyer, Chris Broughton, is brought to life on the floor by Jay Bessell.
 His charisma and intuitive approach helps steer both the bewildered novice and wine buff in the right direction.

 Just as the menu is a classic tribute, the interior is ageless.
 Bentwood chairs, chequerboard floors and wood-panelled walls evoke a classic Parisian bistro.
-Con has a personal eye for collecting, and all of the items in the restaurant have been acquired by him or been especially made along the way.
+Con has a personal eye for collecting, and all of the items in the restaurant have been acquired by him or been specially made along the way.